How Do I Know If I Have Dermatitis?

 - Seborrheic dermatitis may respond to dandruff shampoos.
 These products may contain tar, salicylic acid, zinc pyrithione, ketoconazole, sulfur, or selenium, any of which may be effective.

 - Contact dermatitis caused by chemicals can be treated by avoiding the triggering chemical, medications to relieve symptoms such as antihistamines and corticosteroids, and other coping mechanisms.

 - Nummular dermatitis can be treated with moisturizing lotion and a prescription-strength corticosteroid cream.

-- Stasis dermatitis can be treated by wearing support stockings and elevating your legs to reduce their swelling.
+- Stasis dermatitis can be treated by wearing support stockings and elevating your legs above the level of the heart to reduce their swelling.
 Also, the underlying condition that is causing the leg swelling should be controlled.